legal-informatics/ontology-for-identification-of-criminal-offences/README.md

 - Numerical and descriptive attributes, e.g., `ukupnaVrednost` (*totalValue*), `pokušaj` (*attempt*).

-- SWRL rules that encode legal reasoning and chaining conditions such as inferring the final recommended punishment (`konačnoPreporučeno` (*finalRecommended*)) based on assessed penalties and determining the applicable legal article based on offence elements.
+- SWRL rules that encode legal reasoning and chaining conditions such as inferring the final recommended punishment `konačnoPreporučeno` (*ruleBasedInffered*) based on assessed penalties and determining the applicable legal article based on offence elements.